azure-terraform-workshop/terraform-workshop-labs/201-kubernetes/README.md

 ### Supply values for variables

-Create a file `terraform.auto.tfvars` and fill in the values:
+Create a file `terraform.auto.tfvars` and fill in the values.
+Use the client_id and client_secret of your service principal used to execute terraform.
+Kubernetes needs this to be able to provision load balancers and infrastructure on the clusters behalf:

 ```
 prefix="demo"